FrancescoMonaco/LeitmotifsPresentation/slides.md

 - Creating an hash index
 - Finding the closest pairs
-- Stopping once we are sure
+- Stopping once we are sure the result is _good enough_

 </div>